fizzy123/kinect_mouse_control/README.md

 running average, a click is reported to the system.

 TODO:
-Implement right-click
+Implement right-click.
-Implement grabbing
+Implement grabbing.
 Modify so that drag-and-drop is possible.
+Experiment with delta based movement.